Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

     ```

 2. Note the following:
    * Two additional `PLIO` objects `clip_in` and `clip_out` are added.
-These are to hook up to the `polar_clip` RTL kernel.
+These hook up to the `polar_clip` RTL kernel.
    * There are additional net objects to hook up the RTL kernel to the rest of the platform object.

-For more information on RTL kernels in the AI Engine see: [Design Flow Using RTL Programmable Logic](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Development-Flow-for-RTL-Designers).
+For more information on RTL kernels in the AI Engine see: [Integrating AIE and PL Components](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Integrating-AIE-and-PL-Components).

 3. Compile the graph using the following command: